GiftShower/eON/readme.md

 ## Objectives

 eON aims to be an extended version of JSON with additional features.
-It is designed to work both as a JSON Formattable document and a programming language.

 **This project is still work in progress!
 There are still a lot of things to be done.**